New Graduate Students

 Congratulations and welcome to the Jack Baskin School of Engineering at UC Santa Cruz!

 Please take a few moments to review the information below regarding what you will need to do as a new graduate student.

-Please stay tuned for information regarding the Fall 2021 BSOE New Graduate Student Orientation!
+Please stay tuned for information regarding the Fall 2022 BE New Graduate Student Orientation!

 For international students who will be physically present in the U.S., the MANDATORY Visa Check-in for International Students is online.

 TA/GSR Payroll Signups: You will be provided with payroll signup instructions when your first employment position with UCSC is set up.
-For some students who are physically present in the U.S. during Fall quarter, this may occur in Fall quarter.
-For students who arrive to campus later in the academic year, payroll signups may occur in Winter or Spring quarters.
+For students who will work as a TA/GSR during Fall quarter, this will be in Fall quarter.
+For students on fellowship, payroll signups will occur in later quarters.

 - Navigating UCSC

 - For Students Based at the Santa Cruz Main Campus:

 For more information please see ID Card Services Office.